Call for the Human Past SCAS Fellowships 2027-28 is open

 The Human Past SCAS Residential Fellowship Programme is an initiative by the Center for the Human Past, administered by the Swedish Collegium for Advanced Study (SCAS).

-The fellowship aims to attract researchers interested in the human past who combine methods and materials from different disciplines.
-The primary focus is on research on three major migration events: Indo-European, Bantu, and Austronesian expansions.
+The fellowship aims to attract both junior and senior researchers interested in the human past and combining methods and materials from different disciplines.
+Research on three major migration events: Indo-European, Bantu, and Austronesian expansions, is the primary focus of the Centre.

 We invite scholars interested in exploring archaeological evidence, linguistic changes, or genetic factors associated with these archaeological and linguistic expansions.